lucaskemper/lucaskemper/README.md

 </div>

 ## 👋 About Me
 I'm a Swiss MSc Finance student passionate about bridging the gap between traditional finance and cutting-edge AI technology.
-With a strong foundation in quantitative finance and exceptional analytical capabilities, I excel at breaking down complex challenges into actionable solutions.
+With a strong foundation in quantitative finance and exceptional analytical  and problem solving capabilities, I excel at breaking down complex challenges into actionable solutions.
 My methodical approach to problem-solving, combined with my ability to synthesize large amounts of data, allows me to develop innovative strategies at the intersection of finance and technology.

 ## 🎯 Current Focus